User Guide

 Last deco stop - 3 m or 6 m.
 6 m is common for rough surface conditions or when a 3 m stop is impractical.

-Descent rate (default 20 m/min) and Ascent rate (default 10 m/min) — used for all transit calculations and affect total runtime.
+Descent rate (default 20 m/min), Ascent rate (default 10 m/min) and Deco rate (default 10 m/min, used between deco stops) - these drive every transit calculation and affect total runtime.

 Water density - Fresh (1000), EN13319 (1020), or Salt (1025) kg/m³.
 EN13319 is the European standard for dive computers.
 Fresh water reduces the pressure gradient per metre of depth, so deco is slightly shallower in real terms.